GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-28 13:23:17 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-28 13:44:12 IST

 Current Weather in Coimbatore:
-Temperature: 28.76 °C
+Temperature: 29.88 °C
-Condition: overcast clouds
+Condition: haze